How to Create a School Kindness Challenge

 Here are a few engaging activity ideas:

-- Share Compliments.
-Have students give compliments to another person and you can display these.
+• Share Compliments.
+Have students give compliments to one another, and you can display them.
 Complimittens Activity.

 Wrap up your initiative with a celebration at a school assembly or class meetings.